 Does Your Cat Need Another Home?

 The reasons that lead some cat “owners” to decide their cat needs a new home are numerous and varied.
 Often though, with a little knowledge, some determination and a dedication to your furry family member, these reasons can be worked through.
 This section is dedicated to helping solve these problems so you and your cat can stay together.
 It also includes suggestions about what to do if you still need to find another home for your cat.
-Before we explore this though, if you are instead wanting to assist with a cat that is not “yours”, and you are unable to offer it a home yourself, please click here.
+Before we explore this though, if you are instead wanting to assist with a cat that is not “yours”, and you are unable to offer it a home yourself, please read “How We Can Help”.
 Or perhaps you are wanting to assist with a cat that is not people-friendly.
-If this is the case, please click here.
+If this is the case, please read “How to tell if a cat is people-friendly” and additional resources located here.

 Now, let’s explore ways we can assist a cat that is “yours”.
 Please, for your cat companions’ sake, look through what follows, find your reason and carefully consider the information provided as well as the impact on your cat, yourself and your family.
 While we do understand there can be extenuating circumstances that leave you and your cat no choice, we urge you to consider what your furry family member will experience if you do decide to find him/her another home.